aniketT23/Yatra-Clone/README.md

 bookings, homestays,holidays packages, bus ticketing, rail ticketing, activities and ancillary services.

-# What was our problem statement and how did I approach it:-
+# What was our problem statement and how did We approach it:-

 So we had a problem statement that we have to create a clone of a website called Yatra.com .
 Also, We can only use MERN stack.
 We were five members in our group.